Setting Up Trusted DNS Providers

-When a paid service is created, it defaults to domestic upstream servers that are relatively fast, including Alibaba’s IPv4 and IPv6 as well as DoT services.
+When creating a paid service, it defaults to using faster domestic upstream services, including Alibaba’s IPv4, IPv6, and DoT services.

-Some providers may have resolution errors, resolving certain overseas domains to incorrect IP addresses and causing access failures.
-A common symptom is the browser reporting a certificate error.
+Some DNS providers may have resolution errors, resolving certain overseas websites to incorrect IP addresses, making them inaccessible.
+A common symptom is browsers reporting certificate errors.

-To avoid such resolution errors, you can switch upstream providers and use Cloudflare’s services.
-When using these services, make sure to adopt DoH or DoT protocols to prevent hijacking.
+To avoid resolution errors, you can switch to upstream providers like Cloudflare.
+When using such services, ensure you’re using the DoH or DoT protocols to prevent hijacking.

-At the same time, you should disable domestic upstream servers because they are geographically closer and faster, and AdGuard will prefer them.
+Additionally, you need to disable domestic upstream services because they are geographically closer and faster, causing AdGuard to prioritize them.

-After configuration, click Test upstreams to ensure the upstream servers are available, then click Apply once confirmed.
+After configuration, Test Upstream to ensure the upstream server is available, then Apply.

-However, using only overseas servers will degrade the experience of domestic apps, because domestic apps usually direct overseas resolutions to specific external servers, which are slower when accessed from within China.
+However, using only overseas services may degrade the experience for domestic apps, as these apps typically resolve overseas domains to specific external servers with slower domestic access speeds.

-If you only need to avoid resolution errors for commonly used services, you can manually specify a particular resolution address for domains that are incorrectly resolved; unspecified domains will continue to use the default domestic upstream servers.
+If you only need to avoid resolution errors for commonly used services, you can manually specify DNS addresses for misresolved domains while keeping other domains on default domestic upstream services.

 #tls://1.1.1.1